 At several locations along the Vietnamese coast, the Central Highlands reach all the way to the South China Sea.
 Once there, the mountains fall precipitously to the water line.
-Abutting the sea, these high mountains once hindered north-south overland travel within Vietnam.
+These imposing peaks, standing flush up against the sea, once hindered north-south overland travel within Vietnam.
 But in the early twentieth century, the French colonial government financed the construction of narrow, winding roads over all of the defiles.

-By the middle of the twentieth century, National Route 1 cut a series of passes through each of the tall east-running ridgelines.
-The highest, and most impressive, of the passes is Hai Van, located north of the port city of Danang.
+By the middle of the twentieth century, National Route 1 cut a series of passes through each of the high, east-running ridgelines.
+The highest and most impressive of the passes is Hai Van, located north of the port city of Danang.
 A steep, curving two-lane road climbs from the crowded lowlands on the outskirts of Danang to Hai Van’s summit.
 On the heights of Hai Van, the flat, blue expanse of the South China Sea lies over sixteen hundred feet below.

 Among those French and Americans who experienced firsthand the Central Highlands, the region brought on feelings of awe, as well as dread.

 On clear, bright mornings, when the sun rose large and orange over the South China Sea, the jungle-covered highlands appeared a glowing, light green.
-The peaks, with their soft carpet of trees, looked inviting, even picturesque.
+At such times, the mountains, with their soft carpet of trees, looked picturesque and inviting.
 But during the months of the northeast monsoon, the highlands took on a very different appearance.
-Frequently hidden behind low-hanging clouds and soaked by light rains, the highlands appeared threatening.
+Frequently hidden behind low-hanging clouds and soaked by light rains, the highlands appeared dark and moody, even threatening.

 The Vietnamese believed ghosts haunted the highlands.
 And although the Americans didn’t believe in those ghosts, many still feared the place.
 Author Michael Herr wrote, “…the Highlands are spooky, unbearably spooky, spooky beyond belief.”

 The Central Highlands could appear heavy, large, and immovable.
-For centuries, the Vietnamese had viewed the highlands as Vietnam’s anchor, providing the country with a solidness not apparent along the wind- and wave-swept coast.
-In the 1960’s, when so much movement and violence enveloped Vietnam and its people, the highlands held firm.
+For centuries, the Vietnamese had viewed the highlands as Vietnam’s anchor, providing the country with a solidness not apparent along the wind-swept and wave-tossed coast.
+In the 1960s, when so much movement and violence enveloped Vietnam and its people, the highlands held firm.
 In the Vietnamese mind, the highlands symbolized Vietnam’s strength, its survival, and its eternal character.